Keenan-Nicholson/blog/content/posts/Servarr.md

 >
 >The current open issue on their github is: FlareSolverr/FlareSolverr#1253"

 So after all my efforts, I decided to scrap all hopes of using Flaresolverr tagged indexers.
+This turned out to be perfectly fine, as sometimes less is more, and I have found having a few highly rated indexers just as good as having them all.

 My next hiccup was having Prowlarr passed to my VPN.
 Although this is the default setting in navilg's guide, I do not believe it to be correct.
 All of my indexers would fail almost immediately after restarting the container, so I started digging into logs.
 After inspecting both Docker and *arr logs there was _a lot_ of `HTTP request timed out` and `HTTP 429: TooManyRequests` errors.